scottymccormick/astrofloat/README.md

 The basis of the code architecture is the Game class, an instance of which controls the flow of the game from the very start, through each round, until the game is over.
 Each moving component is an extension of the Mass class, providing basic position and dimension characteristics.
 The Mass class is extended into the Person class (representing the astronaut) and the Projectile class (representing all other flying objects).
 The Asteroid, Medic, and Oxygen classes are all extended from Projectile, which provides the random path generation and motion.

 ### Open Items
 The main open item is motion of the astronaut based on clicking and holding a part of the screen to create a black hole that the astronaut is attracted to based on the distance between them.
 I hoped to accomplish this because it adds an element of complexity as well as making the game touch-screen enabled.

+The bottom row of buttons are also not finished due to time constraints.

 ### Challenges
 The first main challenge was figuring out which library to use to assist with animation.
 I looked into Paper.js at first, since I've seen it used elsewhere and liked the performance, however I did not want to spend too much time integrating the canvas element with my other div and section elements that make up the majority of the application.
 For the sake of time and complexity, I chose Anime.js.